chadracelis/DogeMaster-DappGame/README.md

 •	Inside eth.js, replace the abi with the abi found in build/contracts/GameToken.json </br>
 •	Scroll down to line 326 inside eth.js file and replace the contract address with the new deployed contract address </br>
 •	Open index.html with live server (Make sure to have metamask connected to your local server) </br>
 <p></p>
+You can check out the live preview of this project here -> https://dogemaster.netlify.com/
+<br> (Make sure you are connected to the Ropsten Network via Metamask to interact with the contract)
+<p></p>
 <img src="./game.png" alt="Project">